1324 GA Highway 49 South | Americus Georgia 31719

 The unpopular beliefs led to boycotts against Koinonia in the 1950s and 1960s.
 During this time, the mail order business began as friends and family from all over supported Koinonia from afar.
 To this day, the mail order business is our main source of income.

-Today we continue to serve – working for immigration reform through Hospitality Beyond Borders, offering Peacebuilders Camp for youth, sharing about sustainable farming, facilitating internships, welcoming hundreds of people each year for tours, retreats, workshops and to share in our daily life.
+Today we continue to serve – working for immigration reform through Hospitality Beyond Borders, sharing about sustainable farming, facilitating internships, welcoming hundreds of people each year for tours, retreats, workshops and to share in our daily life.

 For a list of recent press coverage, visit our Press Coverage page.